Major(s): Philosophy (Pre-Law); Minor in Political Science

 Hometown: Tolyatti, Russia (about 600 miles southeast of Moscow)

-I am an immigrant from Russia.
-I came to the United States when I was eleven years old with my family.
-We fist lived in New-York, then California, Illinois, and finally Wisconsin.
-I received my high school diploma from Taft High School in California and then went to Pierce College to work on my Associate’s Degree.
-In the meantime I also volunteered at a Superior Court of California in Chatsworth.
-I then moved to Illinois and transferred to the University of Illinois at Chicago.
-At that time I also volunteered for the Chicago Metropolitan Battered Women’s Network.
-Throughout my life I had always been interested in health and law.
+I have always been interested in law, the way it works, and the way it is applied.
+My first experience with law began at a Superior Court of California where I was a Court Operation Volunteer.
+I also volunteered for the Chicago Metropolitan Battered Women’s Network.
+However, law is not my only interest, my second interest is health.
 As a result of that I chose to follow two paths.
 Aside from my college and work I am also a yoga teacher.
-The other path which I am currently working on is law.
 My goal is to attend a law school in two years.
 I want to practice immigration law.
-The reason for that is because I am an immigrant myself and even though my experience was smooth, many other people who were close to me had to struggle.
+The reason for that is because I am an immigrant myself and even though my experience was smooth, many other people have a hard time with it.
 My future goal as a lawyer would be to make the process run for my clients as smooth and easy as possible.

 Major(s): Pre-Law/Civil Engineering major - Political Science minor

 My name is Ali Yusuf, I am 19 years old.
 I started working at the Oversight and Appeals Commission in March 2014, the second semester of my freshman year.
 I serve as the Human Resources Commissioner.
 I was born in Milwaukee, WI and moved to Nigeria when I was about 3 years old.
 I lived there for about 13 years.
 I am fluent in the native language, which is Hausa.
 I moved back to the States my freshman year of high school and Attended Salam school for all four years.
 I currently live in Milwaukee and commute to campus.
 I also play Intramural soccer and tennis.